nadyakant/Python/README.md

 <img src="https://github.com/nadyakant/Python/blob/main/currencyConverter_2.png" width="400" height="400">
 </p>

-> - [x] [Snake Game](https://github.com/nadyakant/Python/blob/main/Snake.py) - On the first Tab from the drop-down menus pick 1 currency to convert to and one currency to convert from.
-LOCK them and go to the second tab.
-There you can enter the value to be converted.
+> - [x] [Simple Snake Game](https://github.com/nadyakant/Python/blob/main/Snake.py) - Just like we remember it from our childhood.
+The Snake moves with the arrows on your keyboard and grows with 1 segment every time it catches the bait.
+If the head touches any border, the game restarts.
+To win the game you must collect 20 red dots.

 <p float="left">
 <img src="https://github.com/nadyakant/Python/blob/main/SnakeGame.png" width="400" height="400">